The enneagram in depth

-The Enneagram is a fluid model that accommodates our human differences as well as the non-static nature of human personality; each point on the diagram is only a partial representation of a person’s type as an individual’s personality is actually a unique combination of his type along with particular aspects of adjacent types on the diagram, which are termed “wings”.
+The model is fluid in that it accommodates our human differences as well as the non-static nature of human personality; each point on the diagram is only a partial representation of a person’s type as an individual’s personality is actually a unique combination of his type along with particular aspects of adjacent types on the diagram, which are termed “wings”.

-The model also suggests that independent of personalitythere are three different types of people, each particularly concerned with one of the three deepest instinctual drives.
+The model also suggests that independent of personality there are three different types of people, each particularly concerned with one of the three deepest instinctual drives.
 These subtypes are called self-preserving, one-to-one and social.
 Each has its particular concerns: self-preserving with security, one-to-one with connection and social with belonging.
-As a consequence, there are three variations of each personality type, each of which looks somewhat different that the other.
+As a consequence, there are three variations of each personality type, each of which looks somewhat different than the other.

 Emotional maturity increases peoples’ access to their gifts and strengths while a more limited emotional development tends to increase reactivity and produce destructive rather than constructive behaviors.
 (E.g. 8 Protectors – FDR and Saddam Hussein)

-The Enneagram model is based on the observation that human beings experience the world in three significant ways through thinking, feeling and sensing – and that these correspond to three physical centers of perception and intelligence that mediate these experiences – the head, the heart and the belly.
-And while people use all three centers, each type preferentially uses one of them for perceiving and responding to life.
+As stated in the overview, the Enneagram model is based on the observation that people experience the world in three significant ways, through feeling, thinking and sensing/doing and that these three ways correspond to three Centers that mediate our experiences – the Heart for feeling, the Head for thinking, and the Belly for sensing/doing.
+While people use all three centers, each Enneagram type prefers to dominantly use one of them for perceiving and responding to life.

 Based on © Beckett/Hahn/Eckles All Rights Reserved

 used w/ Permission